 A few years later, an undergraduate presence was restored downtown with the opening of a Collegiate Division (1903), soon to become Washington Square College (1913).
 This school had a more diverse student body, opening its doors to women, recent immigrants, commuters, and professional students.

 For over 60 years, undergraduate liberal arts education at NYU took place in two locations—University College (and the Engineering School) at the Heights and the College on Washington Square, both offering excellent, but different, educational and social experiences.
 In the 1970s, the College underwent yet another major transformation.
 In response to financial pressures, the Heights campus was closed in 1973, and University College merged with Washington Square College.
-The new institution, which is now known simply as the College of Arts and Science, is the beneficiary of both traditions—the Heights’ residential and collegiate culture and the Square’s progressive urban focus.
+The new institution, which is now known simply as the College of Arts & Science, is the beneficiary of both traditions—the Heights’ residential and collegiate culture and the Square’s progressive urban focus.
 At that time, a decision was also made to build aggressively for quality—to recruit the very best faculty and students, to update and expand the physical plant, and to create distinguished programs both here and abroad.